francescofavatella/blog/_posts/2022-08-20-questions-to-ask-your-next-employer.md

 - What are the goals of this org?
 - If you achieve your goals, what will that look like?
 - How does this fit with my goals?
-- Am I excited to help achieve thise goals, or to work with these people?
+- Am I excited to help achieve these goals, or to work with these people?

 ## Markers of CD
 - What determines releasability?
 - Who makes decisions on design?
 - How often do they release?
-- Can I see a feature/story or at least could they descibe an example?
+- Can I see a feature/story or at least could they describe an example?
 - How many bugs do they have?
 - Do they know what DORA scores are?
 - Do they know their DORA scores?
 - How do they communicate design ideas?
 - How long would it take to get a worked dev env up and running?
-- If you find a problem ina piece of code, how do they handle that?
+- If you find a problem in a piece of code, how do they handle that?
 - How do they test?
 Ho do they test for a release?
-- Views on Feature Branching vs TBD?
+- Views on Feature Branching vs Trunk Based Development?

 ## Good signs if they value
 - Individuals & Interactions over processes and tools